 The Center for Learning and Teaching offers seminars, workshops and expert speakers throughout the year.
 These events and programs are intended to help anyone who teaches at Binghamton University be as effective as possible so that students achieve learning that lasts.
 Seminars may feature a presentation with discussion, a panel of BU faculty sharing teaching insights, or other discussion-oriented formats.
-Workshops include hands-on learning opportunities such as a technology training.
+Workshops include hands-on learning opportunities, such as technical training.
 Expert speakers help bring the latest pedagogical developments to Binghamton from the larger community of higher education.

-Friday, February 2, noon - 1:30 p.m., Learning Studio (LN1324)
+Friday, September 13, noon. - 1:30 p.m., Learning Studio (LN-1324C)

-Register online by Wednesday, February 7.
+Register online (bit.ly/cltfall2019) by Wednesday, September 11.
 You will need to log into BMail.
 Lunch will be provided.

-Register online by Tuesday, March 6.
+Register online (bit.ly/cltfall2019) by Wednesday, October 2.
 You will need to log into BMail.
+Lunch will be provided.

 Debate Across the Curriculum

 Friday, November 8, noon - 1:30 p.m., Learning Studio (LN -1324C)